TRUE BIBLICAL PROSPERITY

 Biblical prosperity is simple.
 Biblical prosperity means being blessed by God.

-God wants you to prosper but He does not necessarily want you financially rich.
-If some Christians became financially rich, it would destroy their true riches (spiritual riches) if they were not established in the things of God first.
+God wants you to prosper but He does not necessarily want you financially rich today.
+If some Christians became financially rich today, it would destroy their true riches (spiritual riches) if they were not established in the things of God first.
 Many teach prosperity to mean “having good success” and “without lack,” which is correct, then they go on to talk about money.
 But they preface it with a phrase like, but prosperity is not just getting financial wealth.
 However, all they ever talk about is the financial wealth and how God wants to make you a millionaire.
-God doesn’t want you to stay in poverty, for sure, but He may not necessarily want you financially wealthy for that could destroy your relationship with Him if you are not a mature Christian.
+God doesn’t want you to stay in poverty, for sure, but He may not necessarily want you financially wealthy today because that could destroy your relationship with Him (if you are not a mature Christian).
 God is not stupid.
 We all know that financially wealthy people tend to make poor Christians.
 Why?
 Because of the great temptation to rely on the money instead of God and the temptation to put money first.

 This is what God teaches in the Bible about riches: